wissanu/CNN_Pima_indian_classification/README.md

 # CNN_Pima_indian_classification

-Classify Pima indian dataset with Keras (Test for fun)
+Classify Pima indian dataset with Keras (testing for comparing extracting information with informal method using CNN as tested)

 pre-processing
 ------------------